 - Hill of Crosses Visitor Centre – The Visitor Centre has a small exhibition with the history of the site, some information booklets and a small shop with souvenirs.
 It’s small but also warm if you’re feeling the cold in the dead of winter.

-- Toilets – There are some well looked after public toilets at the Hill of Crosses.
-These do cost 50 cents to use and works on a coin drop with exact change.
-But after our 3 hour journey with a coffee break I was really desperate.
+- Toilets – There are some well-looked after public toilets at the Hill of Crosses.
+These do cost 50 cents to use and work on a coin drop with exact change.
+But after our 3-hour journey with a coffee break, I was really desperate.
 All toilets had loo paper, there was hot water (YAY), soap and were squeaky clean.

 - Shopping – There is a small stand that sells crucifixes and some souvenirs.
 You can buy your own cross to place at the site should you choose.
 As it was December, there was only one stall open.
 But, in the summer there may be more.